am-kantox/rails_panel/README.md

 end
 ```

-Install RailsPanel extension from the [Chrome WebStore](https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg).
-This is recommended way of installing extension, since it will auto-update on every new version.
-Note that you still need to update meta_request gem yourself.
+**NB** Do Not Install RailsPanel extension from the [Chrome WebStore](https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg), this will install the original version.
+Instead:

 ## Install unpacked version